Polistes canadensis: Parasites

 Present in a majority of colonies, the tineid moth (belongs to an undescribed genus) is the most common pest of Polistes canadensis.
 The moth lays its eggs and then these eggs hatch into larvae that can burrow from cell to cell and prey on meconia and wasp pupae.
 While only 0.47% of the brood is lost to predation, the wasps perform many defense mechanisms to protect their nests from these infestations.
 Adult wasps attempt to remove and kill moth eggs and larvae by chewing down the edges of cells, coating the cells with an oral secretion that gives the nest a dark brownish appearance.
 The colonies then do not reuse these infested combs to raise another brood.
 The wasps also clip disused combs, reducing the rate of reinfestation by moths.
 In some instances, though, the comb clipping is also used to provide room for the construction of new combs.
 One of the key reasons the Polistes canadensis nests across multiple combs rather than building a single comb like much of the rest of its genus is as a defense mechanism against the infestation of these moths.
 The average amount of nesting material required to build a new cell in a comb decreases as the number of cells in the comb increases.
-Therefore, there are many inefficiencies associated with constructing several smaller combs rather than single larger combs like much of the rest of the Polistes does.
-For example, with the construction of multiple combs, comes the need to build a separate petiole for each comb.
+Therefore, many inefficiencies are associated with constructing several smaller combs rather than single larger combs like much of the rest of the Polistes.
+For example, the need to build a separate petiole for each comb comes with the construction of multiple combs.
 By building multiple combs and failing to reutilize them, the costs Polistes canadensis pay to defend its nests are significant and quite large in terms of energy expended in nest construction per brood reared.
 Other common parasites include three species of the obligate hymenopterous parasitoid: Seminota, Toechorychus albimaculatus and the Pachysomides iheringi.
 4.4% of Polistes canadensis pupae are lost to these Hymenoptera.